 All these (and many other factors) will compact the soil.

 PITFALL FIVE: POORLY SELECTED GARDEN BED SITE

 Pitfall five, I was found guilty of.
 When I was a new gardener, I once planted a garden in a beautiful location.
-I didn’t realize that my water hose didn’t reach.
-I found myself hauling five-gallon buckets of water to the garden.
+But I didn’t realize that my water hose didn’t reach.
+So I found myself hauling five-gallon buckets of water to the garden.
 Then, I had to use an iced tea pitcher to scoop out the water and pour it over the plants.
 It was a disaster.
 That garden only lasted one season.

 Make sure that you select a site where your water hose can reach.
 That should go without saying, but I know that my enthusiasm for making a garden clouded my common sense at one time.